cloudmesh/cloudmesh-mpi/docs/report-group.md

 ### Realtime nad Offline Text Messaging

-In many research projects participants may be in different timezones or have schedules that do not provide ovelapping times for video-conferencing.
-For this reason it is important to support a chat like feature, that allows the researchers to catch up with activities that took place they were not avaialable for.
+In many research projects, participants may be in different timezones or have schedules that do not provide overlapping times for video-conferencing.
+For this reason, it is important to support a chat-like feature, that allows the researchers to catch up with activities that took place they were not available for.
 Tools such as e-mail have filled this demand for quite some time.
-Recently addional tools such as Slack have appeared that enhance the e-mail activity while also allowing real time text messaging,
+Recently additional tools such as Slack have appeared that enhance the e-mail activity while also allowing real-time text messaging,

 #### Slack (Gregor, Cooper)

 Slack is a communication software that is used for groups to send and receive text messages.
-Attitinal 3rd party services that can be added to slack that can send messages to it even automatically.
+Additional 3rd party services that can be added to slack that can send messages to it even automatically.

 **What are good features?**

-Slack offers a GUI that focussing on a real time mesage stream.
-It can be used on computers, phone, and tablets.
+Slack offers a GUI that focuses on a real-time message stream.
+It can be used on computers, phones, and tablets.
 It is easy to send photos, which may be useful in case the device you need to discuss is not on the internet but you need to share the content for example of its screen.

 **What are not so good features?**

-Slack is stream-based and does not provide a good mechanism for organizing messages once they have been send.
+Slack is stream-based and does not provide a good mechanism for organizing messages once they have been sent.
 The thread feature is far inferior to that of even a simple e-mail client.
 If one is involved in many slack workspaces, it becomes difficult to manage them.
 Most importantly Slack comes in its free version with only a limited number